PhilaNgcamu/problem-solving-challenges/Day-14/README.md

 # problem-solving-challenges

-Solved 8 challenges this day and 1 unsolved challenges.
+Solved 8 challenges this day and 1 unsolved challenge.